Faces of Readiness: HM3 Joseph Barron Supporting the Warfighter in Rota

 |0

-This work, Faces of Readiness: HM3 Joseph Barron Supporting the Warfighter in Rota [Image 2 of 2], by LCDR Alicia Sacks, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Faces of Readiness: HM3 Joseph Barron Supporting the Warfighter in Rota, by LCDR Alicia Sacks, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.